 All your rent and bills would be paid for 365 days a year for up to three years.

-In 2022/23 there are 80 Unite Foundation Scholarships available nationwide.
+In 2023/24 there are 105 Unite Foundation Scholarships available nationwide.
 The scholarship is open to both new and continuing students.
-The exact eligibility criteria is explained on the Unite Foundation Scholarship webpages.
+The exact eligibility criteria is explained in the guidance notes on the Unite Foundation Scholarship webpages.

 If you are a care leaver or not in contact with parent(s) or guardian, you need to apply to SFE (Student Finance England) to be assessed as an independent student.
 This means that SFE will not expect you to provide parental income as part of your application for Student Finance, and that you should normally be eligible for the maximum amounts of funding.